 4. SL-MT-LR procedure defined in clause 6.20.3 of TS 23.273 [8] is performed, with the following adaptations:

-- step 4: it is indicated in step 4 that relative positioning or ranging information is required.
+- step 4: it is indicated in step 4 that relative positioning or ranging information or absolute location is required.

-- step 5: GMLC selects the AMF (i.e. AMF2 if the serving AMF is not the same as serving the SL Positioning Client UE) serving either UE1 or UE2.
+- step 5: GMLC selects the AMF (i.e. AMF2 if the serving AMF is not the same as serving the SL Positioning Client UE) serving either UE1 or UE2..n.

 5. The GMLC returns the result to the AMF1 via Ngmlc_Location_ProvideRanging_Response.